-STATEHOUSE (March 16, 2017) – State Rep. Peggy Mayfield (R-Martinsville) recently presented Dakota Fluharty of Martinsville with a certificate recognizing his attainment of the rank of Eagle Scout.
+STATEHOUSE (Feb.
+17, 2017) – State Rep. Peggy Mayfield (R-Martinsville) recently presented Sam Durnil from Ellettsville with a certificate recognizing his attainment of the rank of Eagle Scout.

-Mayfield and her husband, Dean, sit on the executive board of Hoosier Trails Council of Boy Scouts of America.
-The council provides character development and values-based leadership training programs to approximately 6,000 youth in 18 counties in South Central Indiana.
+Mayfield and her husband, Dean, sit on the executive board of the Hoosier Trails Council of Boy Scouts of America.
+This council provides character development and values-based leadership training programs to approximately 6,000 youth in 18 counties in south central Indiana.

 State Rep. Peggy Mayfield (R-Martinsville) represents House District 60, which includes portions of Morgan and Monroe counties and is the Asst.
 Majority Floor Leader.
 She serves as a member of Ways and Means, Insurance and Public Policy committees.

 Note to the Editor: Attached and below is a picture of State Rep. Peggy Mayfield with Eagle Scout Sam Durnil (center) and Dean Mayfield (right) after the Eagle Scout award ceremony.